souravdev25/Quiz-project/README.md

 # Java Quiz Application

-This document provides instructions on how to run a simple Java program that implements a multiple-choice quiz.
+This repository contains a simple Java program that implements a multiple-choice quiz.

+**Background:**

+This project was created as a learning exercise to:

+* **Demonstrate understanding of fundamental Java concepts:**
+    * Object-Oriented Programming (OOP) principles: classes, objects, methods.
+    * Data types, variables, and control flow statements.
+    * User input/output using the `Scanner` class.
+* **Practice problem-solving and algorithm design:**
+    * Designing the program logic for question presentation, answer collection, and score calculation.
+* **Develop basic programming skills:**
+    * Writing clean, well-structured, and readable code.
+    * Testing and debugging the program to ensure correctness.

 **Features:**